 - Potential for broader impacts and the increase of diversity;

 - Potential for success to attract to South Carolina research centers/large-scale grants from federal agencies;

 Recommendations by the External Reviewers will be used to make awards.

-The Lead Principal Investigator and research team members will be required to present to the External Review Panel (dates TBD).
 Upon award decision, reviews will be provided to the Principal Investigator excluding the identity of the reviewer.

 Award and Reporting Requirements

 - Principal Investigators will receive notice of the Stimulus Research Program award/declination via e-mail.